 Component Description

-(1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones Record sound.
+(2) Internal microphones (2) Record sound.

+(3) Camera light On: The camera is in use.

-(3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 19 .
+(4) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 20 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 41 .
+For more information, see Using Windows Hello (select products only) on page 44 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-(4) Camera light On: The camera is in use.

-^{}The antennas are not visible from the outside of the computer.
+The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.